-Research from the Centre on African Philanthropy & Social Investment (CAPSI) highlighted the challenge of including young people and, in particular, women in the design of interventions, which affected funders' ability to reach and serve these groups.
+Research from the Centre on African Philanthropy & Social Investment (CAPSI) highlighted the challenge of including young people and, in particular, women in the design of interventions, which affected funders' ability to reach and serve these groups52.

 Interestingly, a number of African countries came to prominence in the CAF World Giving Index, Nigeria, Uganda and Ghana all featuring in the top ten most generous countries.
 There was a noticeably higher proportion in these countries of those equating giving with helping a stranger, rather than donating money.
 For Nigeria, 82% reported helping a stranger, and 33% donating money; for Uganda the figures were 75% and 32%, respectively, and for Ghana 65% and 44%.
-This may reflect an increased sense of solidarity during the pandemic and strong traditions of mutual aid in many African countries.
+This may reflect an increased sense of solidarity during the pandemic and strong traditions of mutual aid in many African countries

-Speaking at the TrustAfrica/WINGS Two other points can be made here event already mentioned, Nana which will also resonate with the Afadzine, of the West Africa Civil Society situation in the Middle East - speakers Institute, characterised the philanthropic at the forum pointed to the need for a environment in West Africa as 'dynamic', mindset shift in order for donors to give although it is unclear where that for development, not just in response to immediate need.
-Second, there needed dynamism is leading.
-In 2021, the region to be advocacy to harmonise legislation saw the economy and philanthropy growing in tandem.
-Nana Afadzine went regarding philanthropy and to develop community philanthropy. on to argue that local wealth and resources need to be harnessed according to the 2022 African Wealth Report, Nigeria alone has 10,000 HNWIs, though there is little data on how or if they give - while acknowledging that there was an increasing awareness of the need for the region to support its own development and to channel local philanthropy.
+Speaking at the TrustAfrica/WINGS event already mentioned, Nana Afadzine, of the West Africa Civil Society Institute, characterised the philanthropic environment in West Africa as 'dynamic', although it is unclear where that dynamism is leading.
+In 2021, the region saw the economy and philanthropy growing in tandem.
+Nana Afadzine went on to argue that local wealth and resources need to be harnessed according to the 2022 African Wealth Report, Nigeria alone has 10,000 HNWIs, though there is little data on how or if they give - while acknowledging that there was an increasing awareness of the need for the region to support its own development and to channel local philanthropy.
 As with East Africa (see figures above), institutional philanthropy in West Africa has been dominated by international, rather than domestic, foundations.